-Martha’s Vineyard gained national attention as the setting for the movie Jaws in the 1970s, but notable figures were spending their summer soaking up the sun on this picturesque island long before the movie.
-The third largest island on the East Coast, Martha’s Vineyard is situated off the coast of Cape Cod in Massachusetts.
+Martha’s Vineyard gained national attention as the setting for the movie Jaws in the 1970s, but notable figures were spending their summers soaking up the sun on this picturesque island off the coast of Cape Cod long before the movie.
+Cozy inns, fine dining, and golden-sand beaches characterize this scenic coastal retreat.

 Martha’s Vineyard ranks among Massachusetts’ best summer escapes.
 Day-trippers often arrive by ferry in Vineyard Haven, the island’s main port, before heading out to the Victorian boardwalk atmosphere of Oak Bluffs or former whaling center of Edgartown.
 A typical guided day trip from Providence, Rhode Island includes a visit to the Edgartown Harbor Lighthouse and the Aquinnah Cliffs, a seafood lunch, and plenty of free time for shopping, exploring the streets lined with gingerbread cottages, or strolling along the beach.

 - Martha’s Vineyard is a must-visit for those looking for a relaxed coastal escape, and its calm beaches are ideal for families with children.

 - A Martha’s Vineyard island tour from Providence can last upwards of 11 hours.

 - Don’t forget to bring sunscreen, sunglasses, and a hat, as well as whatever you’ll need for the beach.